gvwilson/thirdbit/_posts/2006/2006-11-05-drproject-internals-tickets-again.md

 date: 2006-11-05 10:40:02
 year: 2006
 ---
 So that's tickets taken care of, right?
 If only...
 Versioning is far from being the only thorny issue in building a ticketing system.
-To understand some of the others, it helps to know a little about how <a href="http://www.drproject.org">DrProject</a> evolved from <a href="http://trac.edgewall.org">Trac</a>.
+To understand some of the others, it helps to know a little about how DrProject evolved from <a href="http://trac.edgewall.org">Trac</a>.

 When we first started using <a href="http://trac.edgewall.org">Trac</a> in January 2005, each installation of the software managed one, and only one, project: a single ticket database, a single set of wiki pages, and (most importantly) a single Subversion repository.
 Each installation needed its own stanza in Apache's configuration file, and users had to be added to each installation separately (Figure 1).